 Medical Diagnosis Limited is a professional diagnostic laboratory performing specialist and routine medical tests.
 They carried out examinations on behalf of individual patients, clinics and doctors from all over the country.
-Their diagnostic services included but was not limited to: allergy, biochemistry and hormonal blood tests.
-A variety of tests were offered which also included coagulation, haematology, microbiology, and molecular biology.
+Their diagnostic services included: allergy, biochemistry and hormonal blood tests.